One Farmers Thoughts on Help On The Farm:

 grubs and sunshine make for happy chickens!

-You dont always have what I want at the market, what can I do about that?
+You dont always have what I want, what can I do about that?

 orange yolk comes largely from beta- carotene, an important vitamin (Vitamin E to be